Wizards go down in flames as a 35-point lead disappears in a 116-115 loss to the Clippers

 It was only because the Clippers missed a few good looks at three-pointers early in the fourth quarter that Washington maintained control for as long as it did — until Coffey hit back-to-back buckets to get the Clippers (24-25) within 105-99 with less than four minutes to play.

-Beal led seven Wizards scorers in double figures with 23 points, nine rebounds and six assists.
-Kyle Kuzma added 19 points and 12 rebounds.
+Beal led seven Wizards scorers in double figures with 23 points and had nine rebounds and six assists.
+Kuzma added 19 points and 12 rebounds.

 Coffey led the Clippers with 29 points on 10-for-21 shooting.
 Kennard had a whopping 25 points off the bench, making five three-pointers.